blairanderson/backbone-rails/README.md

 Easily setup and use backbone.js (1.1.0) with Rails 4.0

 Forked from codebrew/backbone-rails by [@TheRyanFitz on Twitter](http://twitter.com/TheRyanFitz).

-I am [@blairanderson on twitter](https://twitter.com/blairanderson) and would love to see pull requests for this rails-4 compatible solution.
+I am [@BlairAnderson on twitter](https://twitter.com/blairanderson) and would love to see pull requests for this rails-4 compatible solution.

 ## Rails setup